ymotongpoo/vsc-licenser/README.md

 # Licenser

-An extension for adding license headers and LICENSE file in your workspace.
+An extension for adding license headers and LICENSE files into your workspace.
 You can find this extension on [Marketplace for VS Code](https://marketplace.visualstudio.com/items?itemName=ymotongpoo.licenser).

 ## Install